 The International Court of Justice, successor to the Permanent Court of International Justice, may resolve international legal disputes between the 193 UN Member States.
 The ICJ’s jurisdiction takes three forms: compulsory, special agreement, and treaty-based.
-Seventy UN Member States have accepted the ICJ’s compulsory jurisdiction, meaning that any international legal dispute involving those States may be submitted to the Court, provided that the all States party to the dispute before the ICJ have accepted the its compulsory jurisdiction.
+As of November 2021, 73 States have accepted the ICJ’s compulsory jurisdiction, meaning that any international legal dispute involving those States may be submitted to the Court, provided that all the States party to the dispute before the ICJ have accepted its compulsory jurisdiction.
 States may also submit a dispute to the ICJ by special agreement, accepting the ICJ’s jurisdiction only with regard to the specific dispute at issue.
 Lastly, States may accept the ICJ’s jurisdiction with regard to particular areas of international law when they join a treaty that specifically provides that disputes will be submitted to the ICJ for resolution, such as the Convention on the Prevention and Punishment of the Crime of Genocide.
-The ICJ has taken up more than 119 disputes.
+The ICJ has taken up more than 180 disputes.

 The ICJ also has jurisdiction to give advisory opinions on questions of international law submitted to it by intergovernmental organizations, such as the International Labour Organization or International Atomic Energy Agency.
 Such opinions are, in general, not binding.
-The ICJ has produced, to date, 25 advisory opinions.
+The ICJ has produced, as of November 2021, 27 advisory opinions.